darshit-shah/smartfilter/README.md

                                 /*
                                 Step 5.
 Apply Filter Qtr = 'Q2'
-                                Again here in traditional approach you will fire query like "select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type" guess what, smartfilter has already cached this query's and its output in Step 4.
+                                Again here in traditional approach you will fire query like "select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type" guess what, SmartFilter has already cached this query's and its output in Step 4.
                                 So result is returned directly from cache without even touching database.
                                 */
                                 mysmartfilter.smartfilterRequest({ type: "filter", data: { field: 'Qtr', filters: ['Q2'], filterType: 'in'} }, function (output) {